SAKryukov/python-readonly-class-attributes/docs/article.md

 except Exception:
     print ("Cannot set attribute Foo.test")</pre>

-Here, the attribute `test` is just marked with the assignment to the expression of `Readonly.Attribute`; the desired constant value of any type is moved to an actual argument of the call.
-In fact, `Attribute` is the inner class of the class `Readonly`, so the whole call expression is the instantiation of this class.
+Here, the attribute `test` is just marked with the assignment to the expression using `Readonly.Attribute`; the desired constant value of any type is moved to an actual argument of the call.
+The object `Attribute` is the inner class of the class `Readonly`, so the whole call expression is call to its constructor.

+Here is the idea: the entire trick is performed by the metaclass: if the attribute is assigned to a `Readonly.Attribute` object, instantiation of the class object removes this attributes and creates matching read-only property exposed by another metaclass.
+It may sounds tricky, but... it is really pretty tricky.
+Let's see how it works.

-In fact, `Readonly` base does not have to be used.
+In fact, `ReadonlyBase` base class does not have to be used.
 It is shown in this code sample due to different syntax of Python 2 and Python 3.
-In fact, without any base classes, the class `Foo` could directly setup its _metaclass_, which should be the same class `Readonly`, only the syntax is different.
-For example,
+The class `Foo` could directly setup its _metaclass_, without any base classes.
+The only problem is the different syntax.
+Let's consider this unpleasant Python problem and its work-around.

+## Unification of Python 2 and 3 in the Demo

+The usage sample [shown above](heading.the-solution3a-usage) lacks the definition of the class `ReadonlyBase`.
+Without this class, the class `Foo` could be created directly from the class `Readonly` used as its metaclass, using the following syntax:

 <pre lang="Python">
 # Python 2.*.*:
-class ReadonlyBase(object, metaclass = Readonly):
+class Foo(object, metaclass = Readonly):
-    pass</pre>
+    # ...</pre>

 <pre lang="Python">
 # Python 3.*.*:
-class ReadonlyBase(object):
+class Foo(object):
-    __metaclass__ = Readonly</pre>
+    __metaclass__ = Readonly

-Here is the idea: the entire trick is performed by the metaclass: if the attribute is assigned to a `Readonly.Attribute` object, instantiation of the class object removes this attributes and creates matching read-only property exposed by another metaclass.
-It may sounds tricky, but... it is really pretty tricky.
-Let's see how it works.
+    # ...</pre>

+Alternatively, the base class `ReadonlyBase` could have been created in the same way.
+Instead, the file "demo.py" uses creation of an equivalent class object using _metaprogramming_ approach:

+<pre lang="Python">ReadonlyBase = Readonly(str(), (), {})</pre>

+This piece of code is compatible with both lines of Python versions.
+To understand how it works, it's enough to know that a metaclass is just a class derived (directly or indirectly) from the class `type`.
+The call to its constructor creates an object which is a class: it has all the properties of a class and can be used as a class, and possibly, depending on the second parameter (`bases`), as a metaclass.

+At this point, the usage is explained.
+Now, it's time to show how the metaclass `Readonly` turns the class attributes marked by the assignment into read-only properties.

 ## How it Works?